 - Return down to the starting position and repeat 20 times.

-Lets switch gears from the planks and focus on good ol' crunches.
-"Crunches develop the muscles on the front of the core," states Spencer.
-"Particularly the rectus abdominis or '6 pack muscle' [which is] the muscle that curls the spine."
+Let's switch gears from the planks and focus on good ol' crunches.
+"Crunches develop the muscles on the front of the core," says Spencer-Browning.
+"Particularly the rectus abdominis or 'six-pack muscle,' [which is] the muscle that curls the spine."

 It's important to make sure you have the correct form for this move.
-Joi adds, "make sure you're using your core muscles rather than crunching your neck by pulling your head up with your hands!"
-A good way to avoid that is crossing your arms across your chest rather than having them under your head.
+"Make sure you're using your core muscles rather than crunching your neck by pulling your head up with your hands!"
+Joi stresses.
+A good way to avoid that is by crossing your arms across your chest rather than having them under your head.

 Bicycle crunch: 30 seconds

-- Start off in the standard crunch position, laying face up with hands behind your head.
+- Start off in the standard crunch position, lying faceup with hands behind your head.

-- Lift legs up off the floor so that your shins are parallel to the floor.
+- Lift your legs so that your shins are parallel to the floor.

-- Straighten your left leg out and bring your right knee closer to your chest at the same time as turning your upper body to the right, bringing your left elbow toward your right knee.
+- Straighten out your left leg and bring your right knee closer to your chest at the same time that you turn your upper body to the right, bringing your left elbow toward your right knee.

-Keep things slow and steady with this move until you feel you have it mastered.
-Joi comments, "you'll be surprised how much coordination goes into doing a bicycle crunch!"
+Keep things slow and steady with this move until you feel you've mastered it.
+"You'll be surprised how much coordination goes into doing a bicycle crunch!"
+Joi notes.

 Vertical crunch: 20 seconds

-- Start off laying with your back on the floor and hands behind your head.
+- Start off lying with your back flat on the floor and hands behind your head.

 - Lift your legs straight up so they are perpendicular to the floor, keeping them straight and squeezed together.